isiddharthsingh/One-Click-Deploy/README.md

 Notes:
 - Simple single-service apps favor App Runner.
 Explicit multi-service/DB requirements favor ECS Fargate + ALB and RDS.
-- Flask ports (5000/8080) and health checks are auto-configured.
+- Ports and health checks are auto-detected from the repo (e.g., Flask 5000/8080), and passed through to the runtime and health checks (ALB/App Runner).

 ## Environment Variables